HR Services

 Absenteeism in Swiss companies represents a complex and rapidly growing problem requiring a global approach.
 It can arise from various factors such as employees’ physical and mental health, working conditions, or even personal problems.
 Thanks to our merger with the ISMAT group, a specialist in corporate health, we are able to offer our clients proven solutions.

-At Swiss Risk & Care, we have developed the expertise needed to accompany you in the externalisation of several tasks: payroll, administrative procedures and absence management.
+At Qualibroker-Swiss Risk & Care, we have developed the expertise needed to accompany you in the externalisation of several tasks: payroll, administrative procedures and absence management.
 In addition, we can carry out the Corporate Social Data Report and the Individual Social Report.

 Would you like our experts to advise you?